AdityaTile04/Web-Devlopment/terminal/README.md

 ## Deleting Files and Folders

 Managing files and directories often involves deleting unwanted or obsolete items.
 This section covers the `rm` command for deleting files and demonstrates how to remove both individual files and entire directories.
 Additionally, it discusses precautions and best practices to avoid accidental data loss.

-## Contributing

-Contributions to this repository are welcome!
-If you have suggestions for additional terminal commands, flags, or improvements to existing content, feel free to open an issue or submit a pull request.

-## License

-This repository is licensed under the MIT License, which means you're free to use, modify, and distribute the content for both commercial and non-commercial purposes.
-However, attribution to the original source is appreciated.